 There’s more than just medieval charm to be found in the best small towns in Germany.
-Here are 9 reasons why small towns in Germany can be better than Berlin.
+Here are a few reasons why small towns in Germany can be better than large ones.

 Reasons to visit small towns in Germany